Fashion Design Introductory Diploma

 Why Study Fashion Design?

-This inspirational and practical course encourages the development of ideas, experimentation and creative approaches to fashion design, marketing and illustration, which underpin and define the spirit of fashion now.
-This course will enable you to develop a fashion portfolio and you will learnhow to use industry leading software (Photoshop, InDesign and Illustrator) to prepare you for a career in the fashion industry.
+This inspirational and practical course encourages the development of ideas, experimentation and creative approaches to fashion and textile design, and production, which underpin and define the spirit of fashion now.
+This course will enable you to develop a fashion portfolio and you will learn how to use create and make textile and fashion based work to prepare you for a career in the fashion industry.

 Entry Requirements